daronphang/programming-resources/networking/authentication/LDAP-AD.md

 LDAP directories typically contain data that is regularly accessed, but rarely changed.
 LDAP is designed to deliver exceptionally fast READ performance.

 It is not a server, database, authentication procedure, credentials repository and network service; it is a set of rules that must be followed to talk to an external server/database.
-Data managed via LDAP are key/value pairs grouped in a hierachical structure.
+Data managed via LDAP are key/value pairs grouped in a hierarchical structure.

 ### LDAP Authentication